bhanupratapjain/distributed-kv-store/README.md

 ## Monitoring Utilities
 - `sudo apt-get install htop` - to monitor the process.
 - `ss -l -p -n | grep ",<PID>,"` - to monitor open ports of a process.

-## TO DO
-- Multiple gets or sets in 1 request
-- Check all the sockets are multi-threaded
-- Add targets to `cli`

 ## Design